baigel2/people/content/en/post/hifz1.md

 ## Stage 1: Input.

-Around Fajr time, either before or just after you pray, spend up to a maximum of 5 mins (yes maximum) revising a verse or a number of verses you want to learn.
+As part of your morning routine or ideally just before or just after Fajr, spend up to a maximum of 5 mins (yes maximum) revising a verse or a number of verses you want to learn.

 Why 5 minutes?
 No, not just because that's the name of the method.
 Limiting your practice time in the morning as well as not looking at the verses or listening to them throught the day tricks your brain into thinking that this information is more rare and therefore more valuable.

 In mnemonics there is a famous technique for memorising vast ammounts of information known as the memory palace.
-One of it's noteworthy points is the stranger and rarer you can make a piece of information seem, the more likeley it is to stick.
+One of it's noteworthy points is, the stranger and rarer you can make a piece of information seem, the more likeley it is to stick.

 So, by creating the illusion of rarity the hope is that the brain will assign greater importance to the information than if the classical method was used (because the classical method engulfs the student in an ocean of repetition) and so is more likeley to hold onto it.